 Do I have to ride in a group?

 No!
 We do not make you ride in convoy.
 We offer you the freedom to decide how you would like to ride.
 We give you a road book, GPS co-ordinates and hotel information.
 You can use this to self-navigate.
 If you prefer to ride with our Expedition Leader, then you can do this.
 However, there are some politically sensitive places where we must ride together.
 In Iran, China, Turkmenistan, whilst we don’t have to ride in convoy, we need to make sure that we are travelling closely together.
 We will also ask you to ride in a group when we are crossing a border or if there is a security issue.

 What documents do I need?

 You will need your original documents as follows: Passport, Motorcycle Registration Document or Title, Driving Licence, International Driving Permit.
-Scan copies of your documents must be supplied to us no later than 31 January 2017.
+Scan copies of your documents must be supplied to us no later than 31 December 2016 (or 31 December 2018 for 2019 Expedition).
 These are submitted the the Chinese Authorities and once logged cannot be changed.
 A Carnet de Passage is required for your motorcycle for travel through Iran.
-In addition you must have travel/medical insurance and 3rd party motorcycle insurance (where available).
+In addition, you must have travel/medical insurance and 3rd party motorcycle insurance (where available).